peteroupc/peteroupc.github.io/bernoulli.md

 A _non-randomized algorithm_ is a simulation algorithm that uses nothing but the input coin as a source of randomness (in contrast to _randomized algorithms_, which do use other sources of randomness) (Mendo 2019)<sup>[**(22)**](#Note22)</sup>.
 Instead of generating outside randomness, a randomized algorithm can implement a [**_randomness extraction_**](https://peteroupc.github.io/randextract.html) procedure to generate that randomness using the input coins themselves.
 In this way, the algorithm becomes a _non-randomized algorithm_.
 For example, if an algorithm implements the **two-coin special case** by generating a random bit in step 1, it could replace generating that bit with flipping the input coin twice until the flip returns 0 then 1 or 1 then 0 this way, then taking the result as 0 or 1, respectively (von Neumann 1951)<sup>[**(50)**](#Note50)</sup>.

-A non-randomized algorithm doesn't work whenever the probability of heads of any of the input coins can be 0 or 1.
-(More generally, it doesn't work whenever it's possible for the input coin, or the "black box" from which samples are taken, to produce the same value with probability 1.)

 In fact, there is a lower bound on the average number of coin flips needed to turn a coin with one probability of heads of (_&lambda;_) into a coin with another (_&tau;_ = _f_(_&lambda;_)).
 It's called the _entropy bound_ (see, e.g., (Pae 2005)<sup>[**(51)**](#Note51)</sup>, (Peres 1992)<sup>[**(52)**](#Note52)</sup>) and is calculated as&mdash;

 - ((_&tau;_ &minus; 1) * ln(1 &minus; _&tau;_) &minus; _&tau;_ * ln(_&tau;_)) / ((_&lambda;_ &minus; 1) * ln(1 &minus; _&lambda;_) &minus; _&lambda;_ * ln(_&lambda;_)).